martin251021/banking-app/README.md

 Refreshing the page will cause losing of all changes made, for checking on transfer functionality, you must log out/log in properly without reloading, otherwise the settings will become default.

-Application is still under construction and there are few things yet to be added.

 ## Link

 https://bankist-app-mj.netlify.app/